The key approach that I employ in my therapeutic work is Psychosynthesis.

 Its goal is to to enable individuals find greater fulfilment by reorienting their lives towards meaning, purpose and values.
 By holding the concept of a Higher Self or Universal Self, Psychosynthesis sees an individual’s trials, tribulations, obstacles and struggles as soul lessons which, if fully embraced and worked through, will enable him/her to achieve the highest potential expression of them as an individual.
 Through doing this work, an individual experiences a sense of unity with themselves and others , and also perhaps a sense of belonging to a larger whole.

-I am also influenced by Eastern philosophies such as Daoism and Tantra.
+I am also influenced by Eastern philosophies such as Daoism.

 Yin Yang is perhaps the most famous symbol of Daoism.
 It can be conceptualised as two halves that together make up wholeness.
 Yin Yang is the concept of duality forming a whole.
 We encounter examples of Yin and Yang every day.
 As examples: night (Yin) and day (Yang), female (Yin) and male (Yang).
 It can be illustrated as follows: